Developer Guide

 Implementation

-.
-This command prevents addition of duplicate students by ensuring that each Student
+AddCommand adds students to the AcademyDirectory.
+This command prevents addition of duplicate students by ensuring that each Student has a unique NAME.

-field is a sufficiently unique field to identify a unique instance of a student because AcademyDirectory
+The NAME field is a sufficiently unique field to identify a unique instance of a student because AcademyDirectory is scoped to

 Student